sherryli1116/finalproject-group15/README.md

 ### **2. Model selection**

-Based on an approximate linear relationship between cumulative carbon emissions and global average temperature change, a linear regression model was selected as the most appropriate model to predict future temperatures on a city basis.
+Based on an approximate linear relationship between cumulative carbon emissions and global average temperature change, a linear regression model was selected as the most appropriate model to estimate future temperatures on a city basis.
 Linear regression models are easy to implement and interpret but may be prone to overfitting.
 Datasets were reviewed to identify potential outliers.

+### **3. Results**

 Using the linear regression model, the dependent variable was set to average temperature and the independent variable to carbon emissions.
 The model was ran for each city in the dataset.
-The dataset was split 70% training and 30% testing sets.
-The split is standard approach for linear regression models.
-If the dataset were smaller, adjustments to the split would have been considered.

-### **3. Results**

-Hypothesis - Regional impacts would be visible based on CO2 or areas of the world Model output - Cities in similar regions are affected differently.
+Our hypothesis - Regional impacts would be visible based on CO2 or areas of the world
+Model output - Cities in similar regions are affected differently.
 CO2 emissions effects are a worldwide impact regardless of CO2 generation
+Fossil fuels and temperature have a positive linear relationship with one another Location nor CO2 emissions are a driving factor to determine what cities have the largest temperature impacts

 Linear regression model can be found [here](https://github.com/sherryli1116/finalproject-group15/blob/MichaelBranch/Starter.ipynb).

 Project Diagram
 ![image](https://user-images.githubusercontent.com/107594247/199644565-db7ad290-06e9-4a58-8209-e01f7a46dc50.png)

 ## C. Database